kammon10/git-homework/thoughts.md

 1) Use my calendar obsessively!
 This is an incredibly powerful tool that will be imperative for success in any project or lifestyle with a heavy workload.
 Being comfortable utilizing my calendar effectively will be a crucial skill to develop.

 2) Stay on top of physical and mental health.
 Spending so much time in front of a screen will take a toll on my body and mind unless I stay ahead of it.
 I need to start each day with some form of exercise or stretching program at a minimum, and pre make meals for the week so I don' resort to junk food or not eating at all.

+Shoutout to Oscar Santos for helping me through a session 1 problem I was stuck on!
+And Michele Comfort for running through code ideas on session 2 hw.